-The Right to Demonstrate in the West Bank - Describing the Reality above, and its realization in practice.
+The Right to Demonstrate in the West Bank - Describing the Reality

+Examining the reality in the occupied territories as reflected in the weekly demonstrations and in other protest events in the West Bank, and the military response to these events, reveals a wide gap between the required status of the right to protest and demonstrate, as analyzed above, and its realization in practice.
 Israel's approach, as inferred from the patterns of behavior of the military towards demonstrators and demonstrations in the West Bank, is not compatible with the enshrinement of freedom of expression in human rights laws nor with the balances required under the laws of belligerent occupation.
-Moreover, the conduct demonstrated by security forces does not fulfill their obligation to act in accordance with the rules of law enforcement when confronted with demonstrators and demonstrations and to refrain from using lethal weapons, except when a real threat to human life is presented.78
+Moreover, the conduct demonstrated by security forces does not fulfill their obligation to act in accordance with the rules of law enforcement when confronted with demonstrators and demonstrations and to refrain from using lethal weapons, except when a real threat to human life is presented.79